Prices from £24.99

 If you experience stinging, swelling or visual disturbances long after rinsing the treatment from your eyes, seek emergency medical attention by going straight to your nearest accident and emergency department.

-If you forget to use Rozex when you should, use it as soon as you remember, unless it is almost time for your next application, in which case you should skip the missed dose and continue to use Rozex as you normally would.
+If you forget to use Rozex when you should, use it as soon as you remember, unless it is almost time for your next scheduled application, in which case you should skip the missed dose and continue using Rozex as you normally would.
 Do not use more Rozex to make up for the missed dose.

-If you accidentally apply more Rozex cream or gel than you should, simply wipe away the excess with a clean tissue, discarding it safely.
-Using more Rozex will not clear up rosacea any faster but may increase your risk of experiencing side effects.
+If you accidentally apply more Rozex cream or gel than recommended, wipe away the excess with a clean tissue and discard it safely.
+Using more Rozex will not clear up rosacea any faster, but may increase your risk of experiencing side effects.

 It’s important to take antibiotics as prescribed.
-Stopping antibiotic treatment early can cause infections to come back, or make the condition harder to treat.
+Stopping antibiotic treatment early can cause infections to recur or make the condition more difficult to treat.

-All medicines pose the risk of side effects, though not everybody experiences them.
+All medicines pose a risk of side effects, although not everyone experiences them.
 It’s important to familiarise yourself with the patient information leaflet (PIL) enclosed with your treatment, which includes the full list of side effects, cautions and ingredients of your medicine.

 View the Patient Information Leaflet for Rozex Cream (PDF)